Megadeth Amp Settings – Sound Just Like Dave Mustaine!

 One thing has remained constant, however.
 He is almost always seen playing V-shape guitars.

-Mustaine is perhaps most often seen playing one of his Dean Signature guitars.
+Apart from Gibson, Mustaine is perhaps most often seen playing one of his Dean Signature guitars.
 Or a custom-painted Dean VMNT that was made in honor of Megadeth’s 33rd anniversary.

-He also still plays Jackson guitars like the KV2 or Pro Series King V. Recently, he has also been seen playing a Gibson Flying V.
+He also still plays Jackson guitars like the KV2 or Pro Series King V.

-He has also played several guitars that aren’t V-shape.
+Dave has also played several guitars that aren’t V-shape.
 He has played both a BC Rich Perfect 10 and a BC Rich Warlock.

 Mustaine also played an ESP Axxion, a custom guitar made with a unique body shape.
 The Axxion is no longer in production, but if you are looking for a unique-looking ESP, the E-II FRX is a pretty close alternative.